 1. Convert MBR to GPT for full using

-As mentioned above, MBR disks only support up to 2TB partition size, so if you have a disk which is MBR formatted and larger than 2TB, you could only use 2TB disk size among it, but the reset of it could not be used.
+As mentioned above, MBR disks only support up to 2TB partition size, so if you have a disk which is MBR formatted and larger than 2TB, you can only use 2TB disk size among it, but the rest of it can not be used.
 Or when you need to create more than four primary partitions, converting MBR disk to GPT disk is necessary to make full use of the disk space.